Thinking about getting a Rockland suitcase?

-Its main weakness is its build material ABS.
+Its main weakness is that it’s made from ABS.
 This material is often used in cheaper carry-ons because it’s less expensive to manufacture than polycarbonate.
-However, it’s not that durable as well.
+However, it’s not that durable as polycarbonate.

-From the exterior, the suitcase is fitted with double spinner wheels for smooth moveability, side and top handles for carrying the bag and a retractable handle for pulling the bag.
+From the exterior, the suitcase is fitted with four double spinner wheels for smooth moveability, side and top handles for carrying the bag and a retractable handle for pulling the bag.
 A cool feature that’s not included in the polycarbonate hardside is that the Melbourne has expandable width.
-This means that you can expand the width by an additional 25%.
-As same as all of their suitcases, this one is also available in over ten different colors to choose from.
+This one is also available in over ten different colors to choose from.

 From the interior, the bag is made in a split-book style, where both sides are divided by a fabric sheet.
-Also, inside you’ll find two compression straps, a zippered pocket, and an open elastic pocket.
+Inside you’ll find two compression straps, a zippered pocket, and an open elastic pocket.
 Nothing too advanced.

-Given its low price, this suitcase can be a solid option for those of you who are flying 2-5 times per year.
+Given its low price, this suitcase can be a solid short-term option.

 |21 x 14 x 8.5 inches|